kerma2/slate/source/includes/_electors.md

         const error = parseError(item)

         if (error instanceof ValidationError)
-          // The user has invalid data
+          // This user has invalid data

+        // An other error occurred for this user
       })
     }
   })